 After the conditioning process is complete, the package is tested to evaluate its ability to withstand the hazards of transportation and storage.
 Testing methods vary depending on the nature of the product being shipped, but may include drop testing, vibration testing, and compression testing.

 The results of package conditioning and testing can be used to determine the suitability of a package for a particular application and to make necessary improvements to packaging materials and design.
 This helps to ensure that products are protected during transit and arrive at their destination in good condition.

 According to ASTM.org,

 “Significance and Use

-4.2 The conditions described in this practice are either historically accepted standard conditions or special laboratory conditions chosen to represent particular phases of the distribution environment.
-These special conditions do not necessarily duplicate actual field conditions, but tend to simulate them and have effects on packages and materials which may be related to their field performance.
+4.2 The conditions described in this practice are either historically accepted standard conditions or special laboratory conditions chosen to stand for phases of the distribution environment.
+These special conditions do not necessarily duplicate actual field conditions but tend to simulate them and have effects on packages and materials which may be related to their field performance.

-1.1 This practice provides for standard and special conditioning and testing atmospheres that may be used to simulate particular field conditions that a container, package, or packaging component may encounter during its life or testing cycle.
+1.1 This practice supports standard and special conditioning and testing atmospheres that may be used to simulate field conditions that a container, package, or packaging part may meet during its life or testing cycle.

 1.2 This practice describes procedures for conditioning these containers, packages, or packaging components so that they approach or reach equilibrium with the atmosphere to which they may be exposed.
 This standard is commonly used for conditioning when conducting transit simulation tests.

-1.3 Practice D685 should be used as the relevant conditioning standard when quantification of box compression strength at standard atmosphere conditions is required.
+1.3 Practice D685 should be used as the relevant conditioning standard when quantification of box compression strength at standard atmosphere conditions is needed.